 Trusts play an important role in protecting assets and provide a flexible way to pass wealth to future generations.
 Nearly all high net worth families utilize trusts, in some form or another, when devising their estate plans.
 However, common trust provisions may not offer much protection for trust assets if the beneficiary and his or her spouse get divorced.

 Increasingly, courts across the country are considering assets held inside trusts when determining how to equitably divide a divorcing couple's assets, or even when calculating spousal or child support.
-Spendthrift provisions that are designed to protect assets from the reach of creditors may not be enough to guard against such judgements.
+Spendthrift provisions that are designed to protect assets from the reach of creditors may not be enough to guard against such judgments.

 Whether a trust will come under judicial scrutiny during a divorce can vary widely from state to state, county to county — even from judge to judge.
 While there are no guarantees, there are steps you can take when creating a trust to help ensure your legacy is protected and will be there for your children and grandchildren, as you intended.